 On the way to Tamsui, you’ll pass the Beitou hot springs.
 This is the perfect addition to a Tamsui day trip.
 There are public and private baths so there is something for every budget.
 If you want to go to a private bath, you may want to book a room ahead of time.

 To get to the Beitou hot springs, take to MRT red line to the Beitou stop.
 Hop on a train to Xinbeitou from there.
 When you leave the station, walk straight on either side of the park to find the hot springs.
+The springs and Tamsui combined make a great day trip.

 A-Gei, foochow fishballs, fishcake fritters, iron eggs, tower ice cream, shrimp rolls, and fried octopus (actually really good) are all great things to try in Tamsui.
 These can be found easily on the Tamsui Old Street.